marckean/marcseparation/_docs/02-serious_risks.md

 ![](../blobs/reportjulia/julia_drunk1.png)

-This is a classic text book case the directly reflects the reports from what the experts say that kids turn out best with shared custody between both Mother and Father.
+This is a classic text book case that directly reflects the reports from what the experts say that kids turn out best with shared custody between both Mother and Father.

 The highlights from the expert studies: